Product

 • ACH stands for “automated clearing house” which is a fancy way of saying “direct payments”.
 ACH payments are a way to transfer money from one bank account to another without using paper checks, credit card networks, wire transfers, or cash.

-• ACH has grown in popularity due to being faster and more reliable than paper checks.
+• ACH has grown in popularity because it is faster and more reliable than paper checks.
 Also, ACH payments cost far less to process than credit card payments.
-This is why companies will opt for customers paying larger invoices via ACH.
+This is why companies will opt for customers to pay larger invoices via ACH.

-Dunning is similar to traditional Accounts Receivable in that it’s dealing with money your company is owed.
-However, dunning specifically deals with recovering your customers’ failed payments.
+Dunning is similar to traditional Accounts Receivable in that it deals with money your company is owed.
+However, it specifically deals with recovering your customers’ failed payments.

 Now that we’ve covered those terms, it’s time to get real.

-Hot Take: Regardless of what bucket you find yourself in, every SaaS company should be investing in a dunning process
+Hot Take: Regardless of your bucket, every SaaS company should invest in a dunning process

 If you run a SaaS company you need a dunning process because the majority of your customers do pay via credit card.
 Period.
 Having a dunning process in place ensures that you don’t continuously leave money on the table.